Computation by infinite descent made explicit: Computability

 \subsection{Definition of computability}

 To define the notion of computability, we will make use of an extended, infinitary version of the language in which fixpoints may be annotated by actual ordinals.
-The syntax is defined as follows:
+The syntax is as for $\mathcal{L}_{\mathsf{ID}}$, except that we extend ordinal terms to include actual ordinals.

+Let $D$ be the set of all derivations.
+Throughout the rest of the paper, we let $\Omega$ denote a fixed ordinal with cardinality greater than that of $D$ (i.e. greater than $2^{\aleph_0}$).
+We now define the syntax of the infinitary language by the following grammar: